ND-iTC/Documents/.github/ISSUE_TEMPLATE/sd-typo.md

 ---
-name: cPP Typo
+name: SD Typo
-about: Highlight a typographical issue with the cPP.
+about: Highlight a typographical issue with the SD.
-title: "[cPP TYPO] "
+title: "[SD TYPO] "
-labels: cPP, typo
+labels: SD, typo
 assignees: ''

 ---